Unseeable8710/NoteRibbon/README.md

 ### 2

-A release candidate is a pre-release that <underline>supposedly</underline> doesn't contain any more bugs, but it isn't ready to be a stable release.
-When a release candidate number increments, it means that one or more new features was added and more are planned before the stable release.
+A release candidate is a pre-release that *supposedly* doesn't contain any more bugs, but it isn't ready to be a stable release.
+When a release candidate number increments, it means that one or more new features were added and more are planned before the stable release.